 The last of the major sources of magic is death.
-Any feat that mana can accomplish can be done with this source as well.
+Any feat that Calling on the sentient nature of the very ground you walk on for mana can accomplish can be done with this source as well.
 Some are even easier.
 Indeed, tapping and using this source of magic is easier than any other.
 Mastery comes quicker power flows freely to the necromancer.
 However, as every master of magic that has ever existed warns the curious Apprentice, "That way lies madness."

 Necrominicons, the dark books of the dark art abound.
 Most of them are nonsense and unintelligible gibberish.
-Those few that do tell the truth, and can be understood, were the cause of the unspeakable ends of those that authored them.
+Those few that do tell the truth, and can be understood, where the cause of the unspeakable ends of those that authored them.